Isaac-mureithi/glassmorphic-login/README.md

 1. Blending design with code allows me to translate user interface concepts into clean, maintainable code.
 2. Applying responsive design ensures usability across screen sizes.
 3. Utilizing CSS effects enables me to intergrate advanced styling techniques like glassmorphism.

-As a UX designer learning frontend development, I aim to bridge the gap between design and engineering, bringing creativity and functionality to life in user interfaces.